Saxony-Anhalt: Largest towns

-The largest towns in Saxony-Anhalt as of 31 December 2021:
+The largest towns in Saxony-Anhalt as of 30 June 2022:

 History

-Saxony-Anhalt is a federal state with a relatively short history, if compared to other German federal states.
+Saxony-Anhalt is a federal state with a relatively short history, compared to other German federal states.
 It was formed in 1945 out of former Prussian territories and mainly consists of three distinct historical regions: the area around Magdeburg, the formerly independent Anhalt and a southern part which once was part of Saxony but had been annexed by Prussia in the 19th century.
 This historical origin can still be seen in the coat of arms of the federal state.

 In April 1945 the US Army took control of most of the western and northern area of the future Saxony-Anhalt.
 The U.S. Group Control Council, Germany (a precursor of the OMGUS) appointed the first non-Nazi officials in leading positions in the area.
 Erhard Hübener, put on leave by the Nazis, was reappointed Landeshauptmann (state governor).
 By early July the US Army withdrew from the former Prussian Province of Saxony to make way for the Red Army to take it as part of the Soviet occupation zone, as agreed by the London Protocol in 1944.

 On 9 July the Soviet SVAG ordered the merger of the Free State of Anhalt, Halle-Merseburg, the governorate of Magdeburg (in its then borders), Allstedt (before Thuringia) and some Brunswickian eastern exclaves and salients (Calvörde and the eastern part of the former Blankenburg district) with the Province of Saxony.
 The previously Saxon Erfurt governorate had become a part of Thuringia.

 Anhalt takes its name from Anhalt Castle near Harzgerode; the origin of the name of the castle remains unknown.
-Anhalt was once an independent German federal state dating back for centuries.
+Anhalt was once an independent German federal state dating back centuries.

 The SVAG appointed Hübener as president of the provincial Saxon administration, a newly created function.
 The administration was seated in Halle an der Saale, which became the capital, also of later Saxony-Anhalt until 1952.
 On 3 September 1945 the new administration enacted by Soviet-inspired ordinance the mass expropriations, mostly hitting holders of large real estates, often of noble descent.